kelvinsekx/portfolio/src/content/articles/hello-mern/index.md

 If we decide to add more components this way, things can get really clumpsy.
 This is where JSX shines.

-JSX helps to abstract the complicated syntax with writing React.createElement and makes our code look similar to HTML.
+JSX helps to abstract the complicated syntax with writing React.createElement and makes our code look similar to HTML (What frontend developers love) .

 Besides, JSX is not a replacement for html.
 In fact it is not html in any way.